-- (1) The presence of a board member at a board meeting need not be by attendance in person but may be by that board member and each other board member at the meeting being simultaneously in contact by telephone or other means of instantaneous communication. - (2) A member who participates in a board meeting as allowed under subrule (1) is taken to be present at the meeting and, if the member votes at the meeting, the member is taken to have voted in person. - (3) Board members may pass a resolution without a board meeting being held if a majority of the board members entitled to vote on the resolution sign a document containing a statement that they are in favour of the resolution set out in the document.
+- (1) The presence of a Board member at a Board meeting need not be by attendance in person but may be by that Board member and each other Board member at the meeting being simultaneously in contact by telephone or other means of instantaneous communication. - (2) A member who participates in a Board meeting as allowed under subrule (1) is taken to be present at the meeting and, if the member votes at the meeting, the member is taken to have voted in person.

-45. Quorum for board meetings
+44. Quorum for Board meetings

-- (1) Subject to rule 38(3), no business is to be conducted at a board meeting unless a quorum is present. - (2) If a quorum is not present within 30 minutes after the notified commencement time of a board meeting - (a) in the case of a special meeting the meeting lapses; or - (b) otherwise, the meeting is adjourned to an agreed time, day and place within 30 days.
+- (1) Subject to rule 38(4), no business is to be conducted at a Board meeting unless a quorum is present. - (2) A quorum is four members.

-46. Voting at board meetings
+45. Voting at Board meetings

-- (1) Each board member present at a board meeting has one vote on any question arising at the meeting. - (2) A motion is carried if a majority of the board members present at the board meeting vote in favour of the motion. - (3) If the votes are divided equally on a question, the matter is resolved in the negative. - (4) A vote may take place by the board members present indicating their agreement or disagreement or by a show of hands, unless the board decides that a secret ballot is needed to determine a particular question. - (5) If a secret ballot is needed, the chairperson of the meeting must decide how the ballot is to be conducted. - (6) If a decision has been made at a board or a sub-committee meeting then any motion to revoke or change the decision must be supported by at least 1/3 of the number (whether vacant or not) of members of the board or sub-committee - (7) Notice of a motion to revoke or change a decision referred to in subrule (6) is to be signed by members of the board or sub-committee numbering at least 1/3 of the number (whether vacant or not) of members of the board or sub-committee, inclusive of the mover and must be submitted to the chairperson within 24 hours of the meeting. - (8) The General Manager shall not act on any decision of the board subject to a revocation notice until the board has made a decision on the revocation.
+- (1) Each Board member present at a Board meeting has one vote on any question arising at the meeting. - (2) A motion is carried if a majority of the Board members present at the Board meeting vote in favour of the motion. - (3) If the votes are divided equally on a question, the chairperson of the meeting does not have a second or casting vote. - (4) A vote may take place by the Board members present indicating their agreement or disagreement or by a show of hands, unless the Board decides that a secret ballot is needed to determine a particular question. - (5) If a secret ballot is needed, the chairperson of the meeting must decide how the ballot is to be conducted.

-47. Minutes of board meetings
+46. Minutes of Board meetings

-- (1) The board must ensure that minutes are taken and kept of each board meeting. - (2) The minutes must record the following - (a) the names of the board members present at the meeting; - (b) the name of any person attending the meeting under rule 43(5); - (c) the business considered at the meeting; - (d) any motion on which a vote is taken at the meeting and the result of the vote. - (3) The minutes of a board meeting must be entered in the Association's minute book within 30 days after the meeting is held. - (4) The chairperson must ensure that the minutes of a board meeting are reviewed and signed as correct by - (a) the chairperson of the meeting; or - (b) the chairperson of the next board meeting. - (5) When the minutes of a board meeting have been signed as correct they are, until the contrary is proved, evidence that - (a) the meeting to which the minutes relate was duly convened and held; and - (b) the matters recorded as having taken place at the meeting took place as recorded; and - (c) any appointment purportedly made at the meeting was validly made.
+- (1) The Board must ensure that minutes are taken and kept of each Board meeting. - (2) The minutes must record the following - (a) the names of the Board members present at the meeting; - (b) the name of any person attending the meeting under rule 43(5); - (c) the business considered at the meeting: - (d) any motion on which a vote is taken at the meeting and the result of the vote. - (3) The minutes of a Board meeting must be entered in the Association's minute book within 30 days after the meeting is held. - (4) The chairperson must ensure that the minutes of a Board meeting are reviewed and approved by - (a) the chairperson of the meeting; or - (b) the chairperson of the next Board meeting.